 Take Home Message

-Ultimately, the goal to increase your intake of prebiotics is to include more plants in your diet, and to consider a fibre supplement, like MSPrebiotic if you aren’t hitting your fibre targets or your fibre intake fluctuates day to day.
+Ultimately, the goal to increase your intake of prebiotics is to include more plants in your diet.
+You can also consider a fibre supplement, like MSPrebiotic if you aren’t hitting your fibre targets or your fibre intake fluctuates day to day.
 You can order your MSPrebiotic here.
 MSPrebiotic kindly offered my readers a 25% discount off their first order with the promo code IGNITENUTRITION.

 Disclosure: This is a sponsored post.
 I was compensated for my time in writing this post.
 While the information conveyed may support clients’ objectives, the opinions expressed are my own and based on current scientific evidence.
 I do not engage in business with companies whose products or services do not match my personal and professional beliefs.